-This program prepares you to sit for the National Registry practical and written Advanced EMT certification exams, which are required for Colorado state certification.
+This program prepares you to sit for the National Registry exam which is required for Colorado state certification.
 Once certified, the graduate is eligible for additional employment opportunities in the Emergency Medical Services system.
 Completion of the program also assists graduates to gain acceptance into a Paramedic training program and is the second semester of the Emergency Medical Technology degree.

-EMS 1030 EMT Intravenous Therapy 2
+EMS 1132 EMS IV / IO Therapy 2

 EMS 1071 AEMT Clinical Internship 2

 EMS 1125 AEMT Fundamentals 2

 EMS 1127 AEMT Special Considerations 2

 EMS 1129 AEMT Pharmacology 1

 EMS 1133 AEMT Medical Emergencies 2

 EMS 1135 AEMT Trauma Emergencies 2